-This work fits into our wider effort to model aspects of the education system [10, 11], with the overall aim of being able to establish the impact of, changes in education policy (rather as [1] does for the case of rent control).
-As described in [11], we have developed a number of models, including a model of interactions in classrooms [10]-which, for example, shows the effects of different pedagogical techniques to overcome absenteeism-and a model of school districts-which, for example, shows the effect of policies like "No child left behind".
+This work fits into our wider effort to model aspects of the education system [11, 12], with the overall aim of being able to establish the impact of, changes in education policy (rather as [1] does for the case of rent control).
+As described in [12], we have developed a number of models, including a model of interactions in classrooms [11]-which, for example, shows the effects of different pedagogical techniques to overcome absenteeism-and a model of school districts-which, for example, shows the effect of policies like "No child left behind".
 Our current work is to tie these models together, and, more ambitiously, to tie them into a comprehensive simulation of the way that education fits into the economy.
-This latter can be done, for example, by using the model in [7], a model that relates education and student ability with their lifetime productivity.
+This latter can be done, for example, by using the model in [8], a model that relates education and student ability with their lifetime productivity, and our interim results can be found in [15].